coni2k/PlantUML/README.md

+This is a personal reference repository for PlantUML, with all the examples in PlantUML Language Reference Guide.
+Feel free to use it, fork it, or send pull requests to update the examples.

 ## PlantUML

 PlantUML is an open source project that allows you to create UML diagrams, by using a simple and intuitive text language.
 It uses GraphViz software to draw its diagrams.
 Images can be generated in PNG, in SVG or in LaTeX format.

-This is a personal attempt to create a reference repository that contains all the examples in PlantUML Language Reference Guide.
-Feel free to use it, fork it, or send pull requests to update the examples.

 ## Links